Website Design & Development

 SEO & Analytics

-Yes.
 As part of optional advanced SEO, I optimize your Google Business Profile, add location and service pages, structure NAP data, and set up a simple reviews workflow with clear on site links and an email template.
-I also add basic schema and ensure fast mobile performance.
+I add basic schema and ensure fast mobile performance.

 Yes.
-As part of optional advanced SEO, I provide a review request email template and place clear links that guide customers to leave feedback.
-The workflow helps increase review volume and consistency.
+Optional advanced SEO includes a review request email template and clear links that guide customers to leave feedback.
+The workflow increases review volume and consistency.

 Yes.
-Privacy friendly analytics with Plausible, goals, dashboards, and simple reports.
+Privacy-friendly analytics with Plausible.
+Goals, dashboards, and simple reports.

 Integrations & E-Commerce

 For most small businesses, Shopify is the most affordable and sustainable option.
 I can advise on platform choice, help with a light setup, and integrate your store with the website.
-Craft has a first party Shopify plugin that syncs products into Craft so you can use Craft’s content tools while transactions stay in Shopify.
-For more complex requirements, we will scope first to confirm the right fit.
+Craft has a first party Shopify plugin that syncs products into Craft, so you can use Craft’s content tools while transactions stay in Shopify.
+For more complex requirements, I will scope first to confirm the right fit.

 Yes.
 I can assist with planning, theme selection, product structure, payments and taxes, and website integration.
 If your needs grow beyond a simple setup, I will recommend specialists and coordinate the handoff.